qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

    The reason for this is that a topological vector model links the attribute information of a polygon always to the centroid and not to the boundary.

 **Category**

 Category, often called cat, is sort of ID.
 The name comes from times when GRASS vectors had only singly attribute "category".
 Category is used as a link between geometry and attributes.
 A single geometry may have multiple categories and thus represent multiple features in different layers.
-Currently it is possible to assign only one category per layer using |qg| editing tools.
+Currently it is possible to assign only one category per layer using QGIS editing tools.
 New features have automatically assigned new unique category, except boundaries.
 Boundaries usually only form areas and do not represent linear features, it is however possible to define attributes for a boundary later, for example in different layer.

 New categories are always created only in currently being edited layer.

-It is not possible to assign more categories to geometry using |qg| editing, such data are properly represented as multiple features, and individual features, even from different layers, may be deleted.
+It is not possible to assign more categories to geometry using QGIS editing, such data are properly represented as multiple features, and individual features, even from different layers, may be deleted.

 **Attributes**

 Attributes of currently edited layer can only be modified.
 If the vector map contains more layers, features of other layers will have all attributes set to '<not editable (layer #)>' to warn you that such attribute is not editable.
-The reason is, that other layers may have and usually have different set of fields while |qg| only supports one fixed set of fields per layer.
+The reason is, that other layers may have and usually have different set of fields while QGIS only supports one fixed set of fields per layer.

 If a geometry primitive does not have a category assigned, a new unique category is automatically assigned and new record in attribute table is created when an attribute of that geometry is changed.

 .. tip::

    If you want to do bulk update of attributes in table, for example using 'Field Calculator' (:ref:`vector_field_calculator`), and there are features without category which you don't want to update (typically boundaries), you can filter them out by setting 'Advanced Filter' to ``cat is not null``.